talkjs/tutorials/how-to-build-a-nodejs-chat-app-with-talkjs/how-to-build-a-nodejs-chat-app-with-talkjs.md

 ## Conclusion

-You now have a working demonstration of how use to TalkJS together with a Node.js backend to create a real-time chat application.
+You now have a working demonstration of how to use TalkJS together with a Node.js backend to create a real-time JavaScript chat application.
 To recap, you've

 - Set up a backend server and lightweight database
 - Created server endpoints for getting and creating user data